clementpeihengtan/clement-tph/project.md

 title: Projects
 permalink: /project/
 ---

+# Votepic - Instagram like IOS application

+Using React Native to create a mobile application that display a collection of pictures with owner's information.
+For more information read my [tutorial](https://clementpeihengtan.github.io/clement-tph/mediator/feature/2017/11/11/Instagram-like-application-with-react-native.html) here.

+# Web Application - with React.js, Express.js and MongoDb

+Web application that display data from mongodb database and creating graphing using D3.js.
+To get more information about the web application, [Click here](https://clementpeihengtan.github.io/clement-tph/mediator/feature/2017/11/15/web-application-with-react.html)

 # Android App - Permutation Generator

 After learning android development for quite awhile, I decide to try to create a simple application which is this **[Permutation generator](https://github.com/clementpeihengtan/Permutation-Generator/)**.
 By using the API's in android studio and some knowledge about algorithm and data structure.
 I created a user interface and function to produce the result.
 It is still new and won't be added to Google play yet.